Henry Jardine: Life

 He retired in 1837 with a pension of £1,400 per annum, a considerable sum for the time.
+In 1838 he was Vice President of the Society of Antiquaries of Scotland and by this stage was also Brigadier General of the Royal Company of Archers.

 He died on 11 August 1851 aged 85 at his home 123 Princes Street in Edinburgh.

 He is buried in Canongate Churchyard alongside his grandfather, George Drummond, just west of the entrance gate.

 A bursary was founded in his name at the University of Edinburgh by George Parker Bidder, whose education at the university had been assisted by Jardine.

 Freemasonry

 Jardine Affiliated to Lodge Holyrood House (St Luke's), No.44, on 21 February 1783.
 He had previously been Initiated into Scottish Freemasonry in Lodge Canongate Kilwinning, No.2.

 Family

 He married Catherine Skene (died 1838) in 1794.
 She was the sister of Andrew Skene and James Skene of Rubislaw.
 They had six daughters and four sons.
 His daughter Catherine Jardine (died 1857) married twice: firstly to Captain John Street of the Royal Artillery; secondly to Sir George Steuart Mackenzie.
-His youngest daughter Henrietta Jardine (1805-1862) married Dr William Cullen (1798-1828), grandson of the William Cullen.
+His youngest daughter Henrietta Jardine (1805–1862) married Dr. William Cullen (1798–1828), grandson of William Cullen the physician.